khanhvyho/disney_metric_app/README.md

 Monthly Growth Tracker is a lightweight dashboard for **visualizing monthly data** and automatically **calculating both month-over-month (MoM) and year-over-year (YoY) growth**.
 The app is designed to help your team pull data more efficiently without altering the original dataset.
 If your team works with Excel datasets and needs a simple tool to save time when extracting monthly data and calculating growth metrics, this app is for you!

+Requirement: The time column must be named "Month" (case-sensitive).
+Apologies for the inconvenience.

 ---

 ## Features